NicoVogel/micro-frontend-contract-testing/README.md

 The array length equals the amount of times a custom element was created while recording.
 To access the information of one instance, use the same index.

+> `structures` only contains attributes which were present when first creating the custom element

+> `attributeChanges` contains all changes, but does not include starting values

 ## Whats next?

 To provide a similar experience as pact.io, there are a few thing missing.